williamtaggart97/resy-takehome-backend/README.md

 - List all Reservations
 - View Details for Individual Reservations or Restaurants

-**Notes**:

-- You may use any 3rd-party libraries or packages for functionality or styling.
-  - **Web** We recommend you use something like Bootstrap or Material UI or others to style you app.
-  - **Mobile** You must write your networking layer natively, do not use Alamofire or equivalents for Network Requests.

 ### API

 Use the details and endpoints of the API below to accomplish the Reservation App functionality.
 This API accepts and returns JSON payloads.